aneilbaboo/accesscontrol-plus/README.md

 * Write policies that are easy to read
 * Define roles using inheritance
-* Integrate with your backend
+* Use async functions to test backend resources
-* Grant or deny permissions on fields of a resource
 * Restrict permissions to fields on the resource
+* Get explanation why a permission was granted or denied
+* Use wildcard matching for resources, actions and fields
+* Define policies modularly
 * Apply constraints to operations on the resource
-* Get explanation why a permission was granted or denied
-* Use wildcard matching in policies
-* Define policies in parts
 * Use Typescript

 ## Quick start